 - X-ray fluorescence (XRF) analysis for identifying and quantifying the elemental composition of samples.
-XRF analysis is accomplished using PANalytical Epsilon 5 analyzers. - Gravimetric mass measurements to quantify the mass of samples.
-Mettler XP-6 microbalances are used for these measurements. - Hybrid Integrating Plate/Sphere (HIPS) analysis to measure light absorption (633 nm, red) in ambient samples. - Thermal/Optical Analysis (TOA) to measure operationally-defined organic and elemental carbon fractions in ambient samples.
+AQRC operates several analyzers to process thousands of samples every month. - Gravimetric mass measurements to quantify the mass of samples.
+Mettler XPR-6UD5 microbalances are used for these measurements.
+The microbalances are inside environmentally-controlled automated weighing chambers. - Hybrid Integrating Plate/Sphere (HIPS) analysis to measure light absorption ambient samples at specific frequencies. - Thermal/Optical Analysis (TOA) to measure operationally-defined organic and elemental carbon fractions in ambient samples. - Fourier-Transform Infrared Spectroscopy (FT-IR) probes chemical bonds.
+Currently being researched to estimate parameters such as OC and EC.

-Almost all of the analytical laboratory measurements conducted in the AQRC are performed in support of two federally-funded studies: 1) The Interagency Monitoring of Protected Visual Environments (IMPROVE) program is designed to measure the concentration and composition of fine particles in remote areas to document long-term trends.
+Almost all of the analytical laboratory measurements conducted in AQRC are performed in support of two federally-funded studies: 1) The Interagency Monitoring of Protected Visual Environments (IMPROVE) program is designed to measure the concentration and composition of fine particles in remote areas to document long-term trends.
 The resulting data support visibility data analysis under the Federal Regional Haze Rule.
 2) The Chemical Speciation Network (CSN) performs similar fine particulate measurements but the monitoring sites are located in urban areas and the focus is on providing data to support the understanding of the effects of air pollution on human health.